hitvoice/notes/knowledge/deep learning/cnn.md

 * Pooled features are "translation invariant", which means the same pooled feature will be active even when the image undergoes (small) translations.

 ### Pooling
 After obtaining our convolved features as described earlier, we decide the size of the region, say $m\times n$ to pool our convolved features over.
 Then, we divide our convolved features into disjoint $m\times n$ regions, and take the mean (or maximum) feature activation over these regions to obtain the pooled convolved features.
 These pooled features can then be used for classification.
+In max pooling, "-inf" (instead of 0) is used as the padded value.

 <img src="resources/pool.gif" width="600">